windowz414/granter-windows_debian/README.md

-# granter-windows
+# Granter-Windows/Debian
-Granter: A granting script for Treydev's apps. - Windows side.
+Granter: A granting script for Treydev's apps. - Windows and Debian side.

+Arch version is out!
+Get it at https://github.com/kerichdev/arch-treyapps-granter/